DCAN-Labs/dcan_rtd/docs/index.md

 ## Read the Docs

-* Welcome to the Read the Docs page for the DCAN Lab at the University of Minnesota.
+* Welcome to the Read the Docs page for the DCAN Labs at the University of Minnesota.
 Here you will find data processing tools, analysis tools, neuroimaging software tutorials and more.

 * If you are looking for resources to assist with data/projects at Oregon Health & Sciences University (OHSU), please visit the [Fair Lab on GitLab](https://gitlab.com/Fair_lab).